This Pasta Pomodoro recipe is a go-to weeknight dinner that’s one of my family’s favorites! It’s sure to become a favorite with yours too.

 One of the great features of pasta al pomodoro is that you can serve it as a main dish or in smaller portions as a primo piatto (first course).

-If I’m serving pasta al pomodoro as a first course, I pair it with something on the lighter side, like these grilled garlic-parmesan shrimp or chicken piccata meatballs.
+- To serve as s a first course: Pair with a lighter protein, like grilled garlic-parmesan shrimp or chicken piccata meatballs.

 Browse all Mediterranean recipes.